intergalacticmule/sales-data-solution/README.md

 $ jupyter notebook
 ```

 Now, you should have the service up and running at http://localhost:8888.
-You can now navigate to the download location of the [notebook](./01_dataset/dataset_exploration.ipynb) and run it from the Jupyter Notebook Web UI.
+You can then navigate to the download location of the [notebook](./01_dataset/dataset_exploration.ipynb) and run it from the Jupyter Notebook Web UI.

 ## Workflow Orchestration

-In this part of the solution we apply the first three points of the [Action Plan](#action-plan), namely Apache Airflow, Terraform, and Google Cloud Storage.
+In this part of the solution, we apply the first three points of the [Action Plan](#action-plan), namely Apache Airflow, Terraform, and Google Cloud Storage.